 - You can omit the corn starch, but using this thickener helps give body and a silky texture to the soup while also keeping eggs from clumping.

-- If you want to increase the serving capacity, add 1 additional cup of broth, 1 egg and 1 teaspoon of Instantly Fresh Guacamole Blend per serving.
+- If you want to increase the serving capacity, add 1 additional cup of broth, 1 egg and 1 teaspoon of Guacamole Herb Blend per serving.